 Preface.
-I think that Ward & Brownlee’s 2000 book “Rare Earth: why complex life is uncommon in the universe” is one of the most profound and important books I’ve ever read.
+I think that Ward & Brownlee’s 2000 book “Rare Earth : why Complex Life is Uncommon in the Universe” is one of the most profound books I’ve ever read.
 What if we are the only intelligent species in the galaxy, or universe?
-There are many strong reasons to think so.
-Bacteria on the other hand, a dime a dozen, probably splattered all over planets within a reasonable Goldilocks zone from their star.
+There are dozens of reasons to think so.
+Bacteria on the other hand, are probably a dime a dozen, splattered over planets within a reasonable Goldilocks zone from their star.

 Scientists may need to rethink their estimates for how many planets outside our solar system could host a rich diversity of life.
 In a new study, a UC Riverside–led team discovered that a buildup of toxic gases in the atmospheres of most planets makes them unfit for complex life as we know it.
 Accounting for predicted levels of certain toxic gases narrows the safe zone for complex life by at least half—and in some instances eliminates it altogether.

 Using computer models to study atmospheric climate and photochemistry on a variety of planets, the team first considered carbon dioxide.
 Any scuba diver knows that too much of this gas in the body can be deadly.
 But planets too far from their host star require carbon dioxide—a potent greenhouse gas—to maintain temperatures above freezing.
 Earth included.

 “To sustain liquid water at the outer edge of the conventional habitable zone, a planet would need tens of thousands of times more carbon dioxide than Earth has today,” said Edward Schwieterman, the study’s lead author and a NASA Postdoctoral Program fellow working with Lyons.
 “That’s far beyond the levels known to be toxic to human and animal life on Earth.”